electricimp/Bullwinkle/README.md

 The *err* parameter describes the error, and will either be `Bullwinkle.NO_HANDLER` (in the event the partner application does not have a handler for the specified messageName), or `Bullwinkle.NO_RESPONSE` (in the event the partner application fails to respond in the specified timeout period).

-The *message* parameter contains the failed message including a *tries* count.
+The *message* parameter contains the failed message including a *tries* count and a *latency* float in seconds.

 The *retry* parameter is a method that can be invoked to retry sending the message in a specified period of time.
 Note, this method must be called synchronously if it is to be called at all.
 If the *retry* method is not called the message will be expired.